 Here is our tutorial on sysprepping a Windows XP SP3 machine.
 When you sysprep a machine you are basically wanting to clone the settings from that machine to another one.
 You also want it to copy those changes to each profile, correct?
 Sysprep a Windows XP SP3 machine Well,

-If you are using WinPE 2.0 or WinPE 3.0 to capture your PC images (.wim files) and deploy them you have probably run into a little problem when trying to deploy an image of Vista or Windows 7 when not first running sysprep.
-The problem is that if you
+If you are using WinPE 2.0 or WinPE 3.0 to capture your PC images (.wim files) and deploy them you have probably run into a little problem when trying to deploy an image of Windows 7 or Windows 10 when not first running sysprep.
+The problem is that if